Interested in learning about deferred MBA programs? We’ve got you covered!

 One of the biggest pros is that you have the flexibility of when you want to attend business school.
 Most business schools expect you to work for two years before joining their school and begin classes during the year specified by your acceptance offer.

-However, with an MBA program that’s deferred, you could decide to join a business school four years after receiving an acceptance.
+However, with a deferred MBA program, you can decide to join a business school four years after receiving acceptance.
 The program provides you with flexibility because you can join whenever you think it is most feasible within the predetermined deferment time period.

 Traditional students are able to defer, but because they are not part of a deferred MBA program, their barrier to getting deferment approved is larger.
 They have a few considerations that are worth taking into account: